AloDeepan/Product_level_forecast/PROJECT_PLAN_style_level_revenue_forecast.md

 A grouping of styles built only from information available **before** the forecast window opens.
-Growth-shape clustering is explicitly excluded, because it groups styles on the very history being predicted, it is unstable across re-runs, and a merchant cannot apply the label to a style that has no history yet.
+Growth-shape clustering is explicitly excluded, because it groups styles on the very history being predicted, it is unstable across re-runs, and a stakeholder cannot apply the label to a style that has no history yet.
 Permitted inputs are listed in Phase 4.

 ---